-Note that Update statements may be restricted to avoid updating the primary key values.
-If these are internal keys that are not visible to the user, then there is little value in including them in the update statement..
+Note that in the Modify SQL Property Editor, Update statements may be restricted to avoid updating the primary key values.
+If these are internal keys that are not visible to the user, then there is little value in including them in the update statement.
+Computed By columns are refreshed after the update using the UPDATE...RETURNING clause.

-Note: The Insert SQL Editor separately lists Identity Columns.
+Note: The Insert SQL Property Editor separately lists Identity Columns.
 When SQL is generated, these are not included in the list of fields to be inserted.
 However, a RETURNING clause is added to return the assigned values of these columns.